1 400 Leverage Forex - Leverage & Margin

 Total= 1000 - 800

-Total = $ 200 you have just lost 80% of your trading account balance
+Total = $ 200 you've just lost 80% of your trading account balance

 Example 2: (100:1 Leverage)